MarekMichali/go-stress-db/README.md

 To initialize the database, follow these steps:

-1. Navigate to the `/scripts/init-databases` directory.
+1. Navigate to the `/scripts/init-databases` directory or `/scripts/init-custom-databases`.
+If you choose custom databases, build the images.
+The database configuration is built into the image to avoid using a Docker volume.
+The `/init-databases` directory uses a Docker volume to pass the configuration to the container.

-2. Run the initialization script for the desired database.
+2. Run the initialization script in `/init-databases` for the desired database.

 Next, go to the `configure-databases` directory and perform the following: